-October 2016 -- Index and Home pages have been updated to take account of the aftermath of the Boko Haram insurgency in Adamawa state and Madagali Local Government Area in particular.
+October 2016 -- The Home page has been updated to take account of the Boko Haram insurgency as this has affected Adamawa state and Madagali Local Government Area in particular.
 The page describing Boko Haram's assault on Sukur is now labeled BokoHaram.htm.
 The Library page has been updated and a digital .pdf version of the edited volume Metals in Mandara Mountains Society and Culture is now available for download.
 We hope soon to be able to update the now 8-year-old Sukur bibliography.

 February 2015 -- Index and Home pages have been changed in response to Boko Haram assaults on both Lower and Upper Sukur.
 Also a page added describing the Boko Haram Victims Relief non-profit corporation that is being set up, and which will eventually migrate to its own website.
 The original Home page is still available.